ChengtaiCao/Paper/README.md

 >>(94) Revisiting Semi-Supervised Learning with Graph Embeddings
 >>(95) Spectral Networks and Deep Locally Connected Networks on Graphs
 >>(96) XGBoost: A Scalable Tree Boosting System
+>>(97) On the Accuracy of Influence Functions for Measuring Group Effects